 - The paper explains that an argument used by some to justify the use of current values (including fair value) and recognising changes in those values in profit or loss is that realisation is not an economically significant event if it is easy to sell something whenever one wishes to do so; and, if realisation is not an economically significant event, it should not drive the accounting.
 "Furthermore, unless a financial asset is pledged or otherwise restricted, an entity can sell an asset whenever management wishes to do so." - However, as the paper notes, although assets are frequently sold, transfers of liabilities are much rarer, as this usually requires the permission of the counterparty.
-Indeed, some liabilities cannot be transferred in practice.
+Indeed, in practice some liabilities cannot be transferred.
 As a result, realisation can be an economically significant event in the case of liabilities.
-And, if that is the case, although the measurement of some liabilities requires the inclusion of current information2, it does not follow that the measurement of all liabilities should precisely mirror that of assets. - As the IASB paper goes on to explain, there is a second aspect to the realisation argument, which is that some believe that the effect of changes in own credit risk should not be reflected in the financial statements because the entity cannot benefit or suffer from such changes as they generally find it very hard to redeem or settle their borrowings at amounts that are discounted at a rate that reflects changes in own credit risk.
-We agree with this observation and think that it means that, if changes in own credit risk are reflected in the financial statements, one of the principal groups of users of the financial statements-the shareholders-will receive misleading messages about their investment and the returns they can expect over the long term.
+And, if that is the case, although the measurement of some liabilities requires the inclusion of current information, it does not follow that the measurement of all liabilities should precisely mirror that of assets. - As the IASB paper goes on to explain, there is a second aspect to the realisation argument, which is that some believe that the effect of changes in own credit risk should not be reflected in the financial statements because the entity cannot benefit or suffer from such changes as they generally find it very hard to redeem or settle their borrowings at amounts that are discounted at a rate that reflects changes in own credit risk.
+We agree with this observation and think that it means that, if changes in own credit risk are reflected in the financial statements, one of the principal groups of users of the financial statements-the shareholders-will receive misleading messages about their investment and the returns they can expect over the long term. - We note that there have been several recent examples of entities repurchasing their debt when this has become advantageous to do following a change in the credit premium demanded by the market.
+In our view, the time to recognise such gains is when an actual transaction has taken place and the gains have been 'realised'.
+This has the advantage of differentiating between those entities that have actively managed their borrowing costs in this way and those that have not.
+We think this is more relevant information for users than putting all entities on the same basis irrespective of the decisions management makes.